GoodiesHQ/mping/README.md

     Loss   0.0%      0.0%      0.0%            0.0%
     RTT    22ms      22ms      20ms            21ms

 Similar to the last command, but setting the interval to 0.015 seconds (15ms).
 If the timeout is greater than the interval, the timeout will be reduced to be the value of the provided interval.
-Any response which takes more than 15ms will result in a FAIL status.
+Any response which takes more than 15ms will result in a -    status.

     # mping -c 4 1.1.1.1=CFDNS4 2606:4700:4700::1111=CFDNS6 one.one.one.one example.com=Example -6 -i 0.015

            CFDNS4    CFDNS6    one.one.one.one Example
            --------- --------- --------------- ---------
-        1) FAIL      FAIL      14ms            FAIL
+        1) -         -         14ms            -
         2) 14ms      13ms      14ms            14ms
-        3) FAIL      FAIL      14ms            FAIL
+        3) -         -         14ms            -
-        4) FAIL      14ms      FAIL            FAIL
+        4) -         14ms      -               -

     Total  4         4         4               4
     Fails  3         2         1               3